Festival children: Reasons for occurrence

 All this naturally led to a sharp increase in Moscow in the late 1950s and early 1960s in the number of foreigners from Asia, Africa and Latin America.
-The Patrice Lumumba University alone produced about 300-350 specialists annually during those years — that is, during five years of study at this one university in Moscow alone, about 1,500 representatives of non-European races permanently resided there.
+The Patrice Lumumba University alone produced about 300–350 specialists annually during those years — that is, during five years of study at this one university in Moscow alone, about 1,500 representatives of non-European races permanently resided there.
 These figures, however, are lower than those cited by Evgeny Zhirnov in the journal Vlast:In the second half of the 1950s, the number of foreign students in the USSR increased sharply.
 The first representatives of developing countries began to appear in Soviet universities [...].
 From the early 1960s, the Soviet leadership moved from the artificial production of friends of the Soviet Union abroad to mass production...
-Formally, they were provided with scholarships for study by Soviet public organisations — from trade unions to societies for friendship with foreign countries.
+Formally, they were provided with scholarships for study by Soviet public organisations – from trade unions to societies for friendship with foreign countries.
 And with the opening of the Patrice Lumumba Peoples' Friendship University of Russia (RUDN) in 1960, each of the developing countries was given a quota for accepting students...
 In 1970, the majority of foreign students were citizens of socialist countries — 4,301 people.
-1,057 students came from Asia, 1,414 from Africa, and 347 from Latin America.It is evident that they, along with the staff of other institutions focused on relations with the ‘third’ and the ‘fourth world’ of Soviet universities, contributed to the emergence of the festival's children to a much greater extent than the two-week festival itself in 1957, which inspired Muscovites to come up with a harmless euphemism to describe the real phenomenon.
+1,057 students came from Asia, 1,414 from Africa, and 347 from Latin America.It is evident that they, along with the staff of other institutions focused on relations with the ‘third’ and the ‘Fourth World’ of Soviet universities, contributed to the emergence of the festival's children to a much greater extent than the two-week festival itself in 1957, which inspired Muscovites to come up with a harmless euphemism to describe the real phenomenon.
 However, REN-TV commentator Sergei Karamaev concludes:The vast majority of the population of the Soviet Union knew about Africa only from Chukovsky's poems — Africans, in turn, knew just as much about the USSR...
 Another problem arose — since the number of African male students was much greater than that of female students, Africans very quickly turned their attention to Russian girls.
 The ladies themselves probably enjoyed this, but the male population of Russia took it, to put it mildly, with hostility.

-And so it began...
-According to the Africans themselves, the Russians treated them extremely rudely — pushing them around on the streets and calling them ‘black monkeys,’ but most often the Africans heard ‘go back to your palm trees.’
+And so it began.
+According to the Africans themselves, the Russians treated them extremely rudely — pushing them around on the streets and calling them ‘black monkeys,’ but most often the Africans heard ‘go back on your palm trees.’
 In 1963, the very liberal Daily News of Natal wrote: "Tensions in relations between African students and Russians are beginning to manifest themselves in earnest.
 Africans who go to the United States secretly expect to be beaten up on the streets there, but instead it turns out that they are not even insulted there.
 At the same time, they come to Moscow, believing that they will be welcomed there as heroes and fighters for national liberation — and instead of laurel wreaths, they encounter hostility".